AirPods as hearing protection: What you need to know about their use 🎧

 Can AirPods really protect your hearing? 🎧✨

-He Audio Adaptive combines transparency and noise cancellation on AirPods Pro 2 and AirPods 4 (ANC) models.
+He Adaptive Audio combines transparency and noise cancellation on AirPods Pro 2 and AirPods 4 (ANC) models.
 Apple has designed this feature to reduce the volume of loud sounds while maintaining clarity.
 This works by taking the ambient audio around you and reducing it to a more audible level. sure.

 And how well does this work in practice? 🤔